 - Checklist for Data Management (Swedish National Data Service, SND)

 - Checklist for a Data Management Plan (Digital Curation Centre, DCC)

 - Guidelines on Data Management in Horizon 2020

-The online repository Zenodo (European Commission’s OpenAIREplus project), welcomes all researchers to preserve their research regardless of size and format.
-ECDS and SND are two Swedish actors who work to make research data available.
+- The online repository Zenodo (European Commission’s OpenAIREplus project), welcomes all researchers to preserve their research data regardless of size and format.

 - Swedish National Data Service (SND) can help Swedish researchers make their data available.

 - re3data.org is a global registry of research data repositories that covers repositories from different academic disciplines.

 Always cite datasets used in your research.
 The praxis of publishing and citing datasets creates a formalized system of recognition and reward to data producers.
 There are many more reasons for citing data; just by being formally published a citation creates accountability for creators of the dataset and reduces the risk of plagiarism.
 It allows others to locate and access the data for replicating or verifying results.
 It also increases the transparency of the method and data production.
 It makes it possible to track the impact of the dataset and encourages reuse of the data.
 Use a persistent identifier (PID) when publishing your data.
 The advantage is that a PID always points to the data, even if the data itself has changed web address.
 There are many types of PIDs, but Digital Object Identifier (DOI) is the most widely used.